 This is currently my sixth year at the University of Hong Kong, and third year working with Dr. Chan.
 After graduating with a Bachelor's degree in Psychology, I decided to accumulate more research experience before embarking on my next academic journey, and joined the CARLab team as a research assistant.
 In the two years as an RA at this lab, my knowledge in the field of psychology deepened and I acquired many useful skills regarding statistics and research.
 I am now matriculated in the Master of Philosophy program with Dr. Chan as my supervisor.
 In collaboration with the Hong Kong Correctional Services Department, I will be investigating psychosocial factors predictive of offender recidivism.

 I completed my undergraduate degree at Wheaton College, IL in the United States.
 I studied and received honors with a major in psychology and a minor in communications.
-During the last year of my studies, I completed an internship in Chiang Mai, Thailand, working with young women who are victims of, or at high risk for, sex trafficking and abuse.
+During the last year of my studies, I completed an internship in Chiang Mai, Thailand, working with young women who are victims of sex trafficking and abuse.
 This internship facilitated the completion of my independent study on the topic of home for this population.
 Currently I am working with Dr. Chan on the Zheng Sheng project investigating the processes of positive youth development.
 When I am not in the research lab, I enjoy reading a good book, canoeing, or hiking.

 I am a recent graduate from HKU, majoring in Psychology and Counseling.
 During my last year of studies, I completed a thesis project examining the interplay of boredom, meaning and smartphone use under the supervision of Dr. Chan, which has sparked my interest in conducting experimental research.
 Currently I am working with Dr. Chan on the boredom projects.
 Outside work in the lab, I enjoy drawing, reading and camping.